 B. Auditing and Taxes

-- Select and retain the independent auditor
+- Select and retain the independent financial reviewer

 - Recommend investment policies to the Executive Council for the adoption for a portion of Association reserves